strongbox/strongbox-docs/docs/developer-guide/building-the-code.md

     ```

-Then you are likely hitting a well known issue with long paths under Windows.
+Then you are likely hitting a well-known issue with long paths under Windows.
 Executing command below should fix the issue:

 ```